canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 Does the code...

 * Compile in somebody else’s machine?
-If you have a _Continuous Integration_ tool, you can spot if the code is compiling and all tests are passing.
+If you have a Continuous Integration/Continuous Deployment (CI/CD) tool, you can spot if the code is compiling and all tests are passing.
 * Include unit or integration tests?
 * Introduce new bugs?
 * Follow current standards?